kctanglog/Other-projects/Text Analytics on Investors’ Sentiment towards AI Development/README.md

 I have attached our group project report summary in the above.

-In the "Code and Result", I have attached partial code of our project ("data processing" part)
+In the "Code and Result", I have attached partial code of our project (data processing part)

 Here is our group project blog post: